VCTLabs/foss-rst-presentations/hardened/hardened_system_profile.rst

 .. warning:: setfattr and getfattr know nothing about PaX, so they will not perform any sanity checking of field contents.
 You've been warned...

-**paxctl-ng** - paxctl-ng is the new swiss army knife for working with PT_PAX an XATTR_PAX markings.
+**paxctl-ng** - paxctl-ng is the new swiss army knife for working with both PT_PAX and XATTR_PAX markings.
 It can be built with support for just one or the other or both types of markings.

 Hardened Toolchain
 ==================